Guitar Squeak: Get Rid of Guitar Noise

 As a general rule, we don’t use the pad so much because we can be more accurate and use less muscle with the tip.
 But desperate times call for desperate measures.

-This makes it so that you are putting more finger on the string, and much of that is the soft skin on the side of your finger.
+This makes it so that you are putting more finger on the string, and much of that is the soft tissue on the side of your finger.

-This one can come in hand in more technically challenging spots, or in fast passages.
+This one can come in hand in more technically challenging spots, playing chords, or in fast passages.

 Moistening the tip softens the skin and leads to quieter slides.

 It’s especially good if a piece starts in a big slide.
-That way your have all the time in the world, and you get off to a good start.
+That way you have all the time in the world, and you get off to a good start.

 This can look a bit crass on stage, so be discreet.
 A fingertip brushing the lip is more subtle than sticking out your tongue.
 Though if you need to wet all your fingers (sliding a chord), do what you have to do.